sumeshvignancorp/Advanced_Telematics/READ.md

      - "pytest"
      - "pytest -v"

-10. Generate a HTML Report :
+9. Generate an HTML Report :
    To generate a test report, right-click on the Smoke_testcase directory, open Terminal, and type:
    "pytest --html=report.html".
    After the execution, a file named "report.html" will appear in the project directory.

-11. Generate an Allure report()
+10. Generate an Allure report()
+    Step 1 - Enter this in Terminal - pip install allure-pytest Step 2 - Download Zip file of Allure-2.32.2.zip - https://github.com/allure-framework/allure2/releases/tag/2.32.2
-    To generate allure report >> pytest --alluredir=allure-results After running the above commands wait till execution completion and Run this command to view report >> allure serve allure-results
+    Step 3 - To Environment variables - System variables - In Path set your extracted files path till bin In Terminal > To generate allure report >> pytest --alluredir=allure-results After running the above commands wait till execution completion and Run this command to view report >> allure serve allure-results - It will generate allure report

-12. Run Device Script :
+11. Run Device Script :
     Before running the 1smoke_testcase, execute the Device1.py script to generate the necessary reports.

 Note -